 what-is-frequency-masking-featured-image.jpg

-Learn what audio frequency masking is and how to recognize it, know which instruments often clash, and discover solutions for dealing with the problem.
+Learn what audio frequency masking is and how to recognize it.
+Know which instruments often clash, and discover mixing solutions.

 Picture this if you will: you’re working on a mix, and you realize two instruments are clashing, covering each other up, and competing for the same sonic space.
 This is a telltale sign of auditory masking—also known as frequency masking.